Introduction

 Additionally, styles of vaping which tend to prefer larger exhaled “cloud” formation and increased lung residence time could be a magnifying factor to deposition.

-Therefore, EMIR Research hypothesises that vaping may carry a higher risk of acute lung complications in the near term compared to smoking (even if shorter-term risks such as nicotine uptake may be lower) due to higher deposition risk.
+Therefore, EMIR Research hypothesises that vaping may carry a higher risk of acute lung complications in the near term compared to smoking, even if shorter-term risks such as nicotine uptake may be lower.

 Indeed, there have been many reports that support this hypothesis.

-E-cigarettes and vapes have been widely associated with pneumonia (acute respiratory viral or bacterial infection of the lungs) and a specific variation called lipoid pneumonia where aerosolised droplets of lipid (oil) are deposited in the lungs.
+E-cigarettes and vapes have been widely associated with pneumonia (acute respiratory viral or bacterial infection of the lungs) and a specific variation called lipoid pneumonia, where aerosolised lipid droplets are deposited in the lungs.

-It has been found that the immune system can be compromised with the immune cells (such as macrophages) being lipid-laden, which raises the chance of developing lipoid pneumonia.
+It has been found that the immune system can be compromised, with immune cells (such as macrophages) being lipid-laden, raising the chance of developing lipoid pneumonia.

 Advanced cases may require oxygen support and ventilators, and can even be fatal.

-Researchers from the University of Florida College of Medicine proposed in a 2021 paper a potential relationship between frequent vaping to increased vulnerability to viral and bacterial infection through “cytotoxic effect on lung epithelial and immune cells, and the possibility for increased the virulence possibly through biofilm formation, invasiveness, and resistance to antimicrobial peptides, leading to necrotising pneumonia and persistent bacteremia”.
+Researchers from the University of Florida College of Medicine proposed in a 2021 paper a potential relationship between frequent vaping and increased vulnerability to infection through:

-Some cases point to the mounting linkage between EVALI and infections, such as mycoplasma pneumonia and necrotising pneumonia among teenagers, with cases indicating only a short-term duration of daily vaping for around two years before disease presentation.
-Cases also tend to involve teenagers and young adults, pointing to vaping interests among younger age groups.
+Some cases point to the mounting linkage between EVALI and infections, such as mycoplasma pneumonia and necrotising pneumonia among teenagers.

 These are examples pointing to the younger generation getting seriously sick faster.